apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 - ROSA - Red Hat OpenShift Service on AWS
 OpenShift 4.7.x - 7 Worker Nodes (16 CPU, 32GB Memory) - ODF (OCS) with ocs-storagecluster-cephfs Strorage Class
 Successfully installed **but has issues** with passthrough Routes malfunction making it hard to access the platform.

-### Pre-requisites section

-Contains prerequisites for the whole platform.

-- DB2 - Database storage for Capabilities which need it.
-- OpenLDAP - Directory solution for users and groups definition.
-- MSSQL server - Database storage for RPA server.

-### Deployment job section

-Multiple command line tools are installed inside a container to make the installation possible.

-- JDK9 - Used for keytool command to generate certificates for ODM and for Maven (https://manpages.debian.org/unstable/openjdk-8-jre-headless/keytool.1.en.html https://openjdk.java.net/).
-- jq - Needed for JSON files manipulation from command line (https://stedolan.github.io/jq/manual/).
-- yq - Needed for YAML files manipulation from command line; version 3 is used (https://mikefarah.gitbook.io/yq/).
-- oc - Used to communicate with OpenShift from command line (https://docs.openshift.com/container-platform/4.7/cli_reference/openshift_cli/getting-started-cli.html#cli-using-cli_cli-developer-commands).
-- Global CA - Generated self-signed Certification Authority via OpenSSL to make trusting the platform easier.
-It is also possible to provide your own CA and how to do so is described later in this doc.
-- helm - Used for helm charts installation (https://helm.sh/docs/).
-- maven - Used for pushing ADS library jars to Nexus (https://maven.apache.org/).
-This enables custom ADS JARs development.

 ## Pre-requisites ⬅️